 In some cases, the SOFA agreement is such that the host nation promises to let the U.S. military justice system handle situations where lawbreaking and misconduct occurs.
 In these such cases, the UCMJ would apply as fully as permitted or appropriate for the situation.

-Not all the provision of the Uniform Code of Military Justice require a court-martial or trial-like procedure.
-Just as there are minor infractions of civilian laws, there are minor infractions of the UCMJ that do not require a trial, arrest, confinement, or other punitive measures that require legal counsel.
+Not all the provisions of the Uniform Code of Military Justice require a court-martial or trial-like procedure.
+Just as there are minor infractions of civilian laws, there are minor infractions of the UCMJ that do not require a trial, arrest, confinement, or other punitive measures requiring legal counsel.

 Non-Judicial Punishment Under the UCMJ